cd-romulus/postgres-postgis-plv8/readme.md

-# Dockerfile that builds a postgres image with postgis and plv8 extensions
+# Dockerfile that builds a postgres image with postgis, plv8, hll extensions

 Currently used versions are
-- postgres: 12.2
+- postgres: 12
-- postgis: 3.0.1
+- postgis: 3.2.1
-- plv8: 2.3.14
+- plv8: 3.0.0
+- hll: 2.1.6

 plv8 will be enabled by default on each created database.
 The postgis features have to be [enabled manually](https://postgis.net/install/).